w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Document: querying

-The query language is quite expressive
+The query language is quite expressive.

 - Can create indexes on fields
 - Can filter on the fields